 Written by Helen Whitelegg, Research and Policy Manager Redwings Horse Sanctuary.

-Horses’ ability to co-operate with humans gives them a unique place in our lives and affections.
+Horses’ ability to cooperate with humans gives them a unique place in our lives and affections.
 But what insight do we have into what they think about us?
-And how can we build a positive bond with an animal whose mind and body are so different from our own?
+And how can we build a positive bond with an animal whose mind and body differ from our own?

 Effective horse-human interactions rely on effective communication.
 A wealth of theories and techniques around that communication have emerged in recent decades, with an almost overwhelming array of methods now widely promoted.
-Many approaches are based on ideas of how horses naturally interact in a herd, referring to hierarchies, pecking orders and dominant individuals, and often suggesting that humans must act as a herd leader if their horse is to ‘respect’ them.
-However, there has been much more research in this area in recent years, giving us important new insights into how horses think and behave.
+Many approaches are based on ideas of how horses naturally interact in a herd, referring to hierarchies, pecking orders and dominant individuals, and often suggesting that humans must act as a herd leaders if their horse is to ‘respect’ them.
+However, there has been much more research in this area recently, giving us important new insights into how horses think and behave.

 Rethinking pecking orders

 Evidence indicates that herds of wild or semi-feral horses don’t live within an overarching social structure.
 In fact, horses are unlikely to have the mental capacity to think in terms of a group hierarchy and their place within it.
 Instead, while a herd needs to function as a unit to stay safe, dynamics within that herd consist of multiple individual relationships.
 While one horse may be ‘dominant’ to another in their particular interactions, this doesn’t necessarily create a ‘pecking order’.
 Horse A may move away from horse B, and horse B moves away from horse C, but horse C moves away from horse A, meaning there is no hierarchy between the three.